Sonnet 146

 Why strive for that which never can be gained;

-When does the more become the now too much;
+When does the more become the much too much;

 How far to push ‘til pleasure crossed brings pain?